ozagordi/DataSharingPolicy/index.md

-Dates are reported in a consistent format `YYYY-MM-YY`, sex is now a variable (reported on the column) and reported consistently (initial, capitalised).
+Dates are reported in a consistent format `YYYY-MM-YY`, sex is now a variable (reported in the column) and reported consistently (initial, capitalised).

 --- &twocol w1:50% w2:50%